Pattern hair loss: Metabolic syndrome

 Because of its association with metabolic syndrome and altered glucose metabolism, anyone with early androgenic hair loss should be screened for impaired glucose tolerance and diabetes mellitus II.
 Measurement of subcutaneous and visceral adipose stores by MRI, demonstrated inverse association between visceral adipose tissue and testosterone/DHT, while subcutaneous adipose correlated negatively with SHBG and positively with estrogen.
 SHBG association with fasting blood glucose is most dependent on intrahepatic fat, which can be measured by MRI in and out of phase imaging sequences.
 Serum indices of hepatic function and surrogate markers for diabetes, previously used, show less correlation with SHBG by comparison.

 Female patients with mineralocorticoid resistance present with androgenic alopecia.

-IGF levels have been found lower in those with metabolic syndrome.
+IGF levels are lower in those with metabolic syndrome.
 Circulating serum levels of IGF-1 are increased with vertex balding, although this study did not look at mRNA expression at the follicle itself.
 Locally, IGF is mitogenic at the dermal papillae and promotes elongation of hair follicles.
-The major site of production of IGF is the liver, although local mRNA expression at hair follicles correlates with increase in hair growth.
+The major site of production of IGF is the liver, although local mRNA expression at hair follicles correlates with an increase in hair growth.
 IGF release is stimulated by growth hormone (GH).
 Methods of increasing IGF include exercise, hypoglycemia, low fatty acids, deep sleep (stage IV REM), estrogens, and consumption of amino acids such as arginine and leucine.
 Obesity and hyperglycemia inhibit its release.
 IGF also circulates in the blood bound to a large protein whose production is also dependent on GH.
 GH release is dependent on normal thyroid hormone.
 During the sixth decade of life, GH decreases in production.
 Because growth hormone is pulsatile and peaks during sleep, serum IGF is used as an index of overall growth hormone secretion.
 The surge of androgens at puberty drives an accompanying surge in growth hormone.

-The expression of insulin resistance and metabolic syndrome, AGA is related to being an increased risk factor for cardiovascular diseases, glucose metabolism disorders, type 2 diabetes, and enlargement of the prostate.
+The expression of insulin resistance and metabolic syndrome, androgenetic alopecia is related to being an increased risk factor for cardiovascular diseases, glucose metabolism disorders, type 2 diabetes, and enlargement of the prostate.

 Age

-A number of hormonal changes occur with aging:
+Several hormonal changes occur with aging: